BhaskerSriHarsha/Genetic-Pseudo-Rehearsal/README.md

 # Instructions to run the .py file

 The entire code to generate the synthetic data has been implemented as a function call in the file <b>Genetic_Rehearsal.py</b>.
 The file also contains other supporting code blocks to implement various selection mechanisms in genetic algorithms.
-To use the function call, download the file titled <b>Genetic_Rehearsal.py</b> from the folder <b>.py files</b>.
+To use the function call, download the file titled <b>Genetic_Rehearsal.py</b> from the folder <b>.py files</b> to your working directory.
 Create a virtual environment with the required requirments that can be found in the <b>requirments.txt</b> file.

 # Instructions to use the API.